Edwin O. Reischauer: Ambassador to Japan

 As Ambassador, Reischauer worked to repair the recent rift in US-Japan relations.
 Reischauer made "equal partnership" the watchword of his time as ambassador, and constantly pushed for more equal treatment of Japan.
 He advocated and helped arrange a summit meeting between Kennedy and new Japanese prime minister Hayato Ikeda in Washington, D.C. in the summer of 1961.
 Historian Nick Kapur has argued that this summit was a success, and led to a substantial realignment of the US-Japan alliance in the direction of greater mutuality.
 Reischauer hoped to return the favor by having Kennedy become the first sitting US president to visit Japan.
-Kennedy was agreeable, and initial preparations were made, but Kennedy's was assassinated before he could make the visit and Secretary of State Dean Rusk went in his place in early 1964.
+Kennedy was agreeable, and initial preparations were made, but Kennedy was assassinated before he could make the visit and Secretary of State Dean Rusk went in his place in early 1964.
 Reischauer also embarked on a nationwide listening tour in Japan; although he did not reach his goal of visiting all 47 prefectures by the end of his time in office, he did manage to visit 39 of them.
 Reischauer's great efforts to charm the Japanese people were jocularly nicknamed the "Reischauer Offensive" (Raishawā rosen) by the Japanese press (sometimes alternatively, the "Kennedy-Reischauer Offensive").

 Reischauer's time as ambassador was seen as a success, and he stayed in the role until 1966, continuing on under the administration of Lyndon B. Johnson.
 However, his time as ambassador ended on two notes of tragedy.
 Toward the end of his ambassadorship, Reischauer increasingly had to defend the US war in Vietnam, and increasingly felt uncomfortable doing so, ultimately leading to his resignation.
 In addition, Reischauer was hospitalized in March 1964 after being stabbed by Shiotani Norikazu, a Japanese youth, in an apparent assassination attempt.
-The Japanese youth had a history of mental illness and had Ménière's disease, a disorder of the inner ear.
+Shiotani had a history of mental illness and had Ménière's disease, a disorder of the inner ear.
 He felt that he had not been properly treated by the American occupation and wished to draw attention to this cause by assassinating Reischauer.
 The attacker apparently acted alone and had no connection to any group.
 In the aftermath of the violence, Japan's Minister of Public Safety was compelled to resign.
 Reischauer received a blood transfusion and recovered from his wound, but the transfusion he received in the hospital was tainted with hepatitis C virus, which would lead to a variety of ailments for Reischauer in future years, and ultimately contribute to his death 26 years later.